ggtools/labouisse.com/_posts/2015-09-14-elk-and-docker-1-8.md

 - keep multi line log messages such as stack traces in a single event
 - extract information from log messages such as the log severity

-In a coming article I'll improve the configuration for Spring boot applications.
+In the [next article]({% post_url 2015-09-23-elk-docker-and-spring-boot %}) I'll improve the configuration for Spring boot applications.

 <section id="table-of-contents" class="toc">
 <header>